by Susan Flantzer

 King Edward IV restored his brother George to royal favor by making him the Lord Great Chamberlain of England.
 After the death of his first cousin and father-in-law Warwick, George became Earl of Warwick jure uxoris, by the right of his wife.
 However, George did not inherit the entire Warwick estate as his younger brother Richard, Duke of Gloucester married Warwick’s younger daughter Anne Neville, the widow of King Henry VI’s son Edward, Prince of Wales.
 The Warwick estate was divided equally between George and Richard.

-George’s wife Isabel, aged twenty-five, died on December 22, 1476, after giving birth to a short-lived son Richard, who was born on October 5, 1476, and died on January 1, 1477.
+George’s wife Isabel, aged twenty-five, died on December 22, 1476, after giving birth to a short-lived son Richard, born on October 5, 1476, and died on January 1, 1477.
 It is thought Isabel died from tuberculosis or childbirth complications.
 George’s mental state, never stable, deteriorated.
-Four months after Isabel’s death, George ridiculously accused Ankarette Twynyho, one of Isabel’s ladies-in-waiting of having murdered her.
+Four months after Isabel’s death, George ridiculously accused Ankarette Twynyho, one of Isabel’s ladies-in-waiting of having murdered his wife.
 George sat in personal judgment of Ankarette who was accused of giving Isabel “a venomous drink of ale mixed with poison”.
 Within three hours, the innocent Ankarette was taken to court, indicted for murder, tried, found guilty, dragged through the streets, and hanged.
 George did not have the legal authority to try, condemn, and execute Ankarette Twynyho.
 In 1478, after petitioning King Edward IV, Ankarette’s grandson Roger Twynyho received a full pardon for Ankarette from the king.

-In 1477, three men were arrested, tried, convicted, and sentenced to be executed for predicting King Edward IV’s death, considered witchcraft.
+In 1477, three men were arrested, tried, convicted, and sentenced to be executed for predicting King Edward IV’s death, then considered witchcraft.
 One man who had been one of George’s servants was pardoned.
 Two days after the executions, George marched into a council meeting, read a declaration of innocence of the two dead men and George’s servant, and marched out again.
 George’s association with his convicted servant and his strong defense of convicted traitors raised serious suspicions about George’s motives.

 For a few days, King Edward IV delayed making the final decision about carrying out the sentence his brother’s verdict demanded.
 On February 18, 1478, 28-year-old George, Duke of Clarence was executed at the Tower of London.
 As his rank allowed, George was executed in private.
 Having condemned his own brother, King Edward IV had no intention of making the execution a public spectacle and highlighting problems within his family.
 The means of execution has never been determined.
 Traditionally, it has been said that George was plunged headfirst into a butt of Malmsey wine and drowned.
-George Plantagenet and his wife Isabel Neville were both interred at Tewkesbury Abbey in Gloucestershire, England.
+George Plantagenet and his wife Isabel Neville were interred at Tewkesbury Abbey in Gloucestershire, England.
 Ironically, Edward of Westminster, Prince of Wales, the son of King Henry VI, who was killed in the Battle of Tewkesbury, is also buried at Tewkesbury Abbey.

-George’s two surviving children were also executed, but by beheading – Edward Plantagenet, 17th Earl of Warwick in 1499 by King Henry VII and Margaret Pole, 8th Countess of Salisbury in 1541 by King Henry VIII.
+George’s two surviving children were also executed but by beheading – Edward Plantagenet, 17th Earl of Warwick in 1499 by King Henry VII and Margaret Pole, 8th Countess of Salisbury in 1541 by King Henry VIII.
 As surviving members of the House of York, they were threats to the House of Tudor, which had been formed when Henry Tudor, the leader of the House of Lancaster defeated King Richard III of the House of York, the brother of King Edward IV and George, Duke of Clarence, at the Battle of Bosworth Field in 1485.
 The new King Henry VII married King Edward IV’s eldest child Elizabeth of York, thereby uniting the House of Lancaster and the House of York.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.